 Field crews must adhere to prescribed sampling protocols because fish and invertebrate assemblage data (species identification, enumeration, biomass, and length) are significantly influenced by the collection methods.
-Factors influencing the catch are gear type, net deployment, trawl duration, and tow speed.
+Factors influencing the catch are gear type and condition, net deployment, trawl duration, and tow speed.
 All crews must have standard nets to ensure comparability of gear.
 The importance of maintaining the trawl duration and speed should be stressed during the presurvey protocol calibration meeting.
-During sampling, crews must record towing speed and trawl duration on the Trawl Cover Sheet.
+During sampling, crews must record trawl duration on the Trawl Cover Sheet.
 The Cruise Leader will be responsible for reviewing all trawl data sheets and the Boat Captain's log daily for investigating and correcting any discrepancies.

-The Field QA/QC Auditor will monitor adherence to collection methodology during an audit of field crews.
-During the audit, the Field QA/QC Auditor will ensure that the following trawling procedures are executed correctly: 1) the net is rigged properly; 2) the trawl is deployed and retrieved properly; and 3) the trawl data sheets are accurate and complete.
-The Field QA/QC Auditor will use a standardized field QA/QC checklist to ensure consistency and comparability of observations between crews.
-Any discrepancies will be noted and relayed to the Curise Leader for corrective action.
+The Field Auditors (Field Committee Chair/Co-Chair; or Trawl Committee Chair/Co-chair) will monitor adherence to collection methodology during an audit of field crews.
+During the audit, the Field Auditors will ensure that the following trawling procedures are executed correctly: 1) the net is rigged properly; 2) the trawl is deployed and retrieved properly; and 3) the trawl data sheets are accurate and complete.
+The Field Auditors will use a standardized field QA/QC checklist to ensure consistency and comparability of observations among crews.
+Any discrepancies will be noted and relayed to the Cruise Leader for corrective action.